leofavre/canivete-with-rollup/README.md

-# Canivete with Rollup and NPM scripts
+# Canivete with Rollup

-Example of Canivete usage with [Rollup](https://rollupjs.org/).
+Example of Canivete use with [Rollup](https://rollupjs.org/).

 1. In the Terminal, go to your project's root folder.